Drumnadrochit, Scotland Guide

 Day Trips

-45 minutes by car The Isle of Skye is renowned for its dramatic landscapes, rugged mountains, and picturesque villages.
-While a longer trip is ideal, a day trip allows you to sample some of Skye's highlights.
-Visit the iconic Old Man of Storr, hike to the Fairy Pools, or explore the charming town of Portree.
-Be prepared for a long day of driving, but the scenery is well worth it.
+30 minutes by car or bus from Drumnadrochit, Scotland The Isle of Skye is renowned for its dramatic landscapes, rugged mountains, and stunning coastline.
+While a longer trip is ideal, a day trip allows you to sample some of Skye's highlights, such as the Old Man of Storr, the Fairy Pools, and the town of Portree.
+Be prepared for a long day of driving and exploring.

 Travel Time